christopherhjung/c-compiler/lib/googletest/googlemock/docs/for_dummies.md

 ### Actions: What Should It Do?

 Remember that a mock object doesn't really have a working implementation?
-We as users have to tell it what to do when a method is invoked.
+We as users have to tell it what to do when a target is invoked.
 This is easy in gMock.

 First, if the return type of a mock function is a built-in type or a pointer,